grpistoia/Mathemagics/README.md

    - Class protocols becomes a classification mechanism: `Financial`, `Geometrical`, `Mathematical`, etc.
    - Formula parameters can be numbers or variables for further evaluation
    - Dependencies: `MathExpression`

-5. **Test:** *Tests are first based on the MathExpression subclasses alone, and other tests required many classes combined.*
-   - There is a super class to store variables and numbers frequently used
-   - Usually tests will require other expressions
-   - Dependencies: all the above

 ## Highlighted features